timvisee/ffsend/README.md

 # Only history and clipboard support
 cargo install --no-default--features --features history,clipboard
 ```

+For Windows systems it is recommended to provide the `no-color` flag, as color
+support in Windows terminals is flaky.

 ## Configuration and environment
 The following environment variables may be used to configure the following